hungpd90/web_service_gin/README.md

-Web service using Gin
+-- Web service using Gin --

+How to run:
+1. Install Docker.
+2. Open terminal in code folder.
-Run by Docker:
+3. Run by command "docker compose up".
-docker compose up
+4. Use Postman to test API.